Year 1

 - Blue football style shorts

-- Blue school sweatshirt/cardiga
+- Blue school sweatshirt/cardigan

 - Black P.E. slip-on or velcro pumps/daps/plimsolls or trainers that the child is able to manage themselves